 How to clean your dog’s teeth

-It’s a questions many dog owners can likely relate to….what’s the best way to clean your dog’s teeth?
-Proper dental care is essential to your dog’s health and Hannah from our partners at Cuffe Vets shares some tips to make the task a little less tricky.
+It’s a questions many dog owners can likely relate to - what’s the best way to clean your dog’s teeth?
+Proper dental care is essential to your dog’s health and Hannah from Cuffe Vets shares some tips to make the task a little less tricky.

 Why does my dog hate brushing their teeth?

 If your dog doesn’t enjoy teeth brushing, it could be one of these reasons:

 - Oral health - if a dog has soreness in the mouth, he or she may find even gentle massaging with a finger brush painful.
 Your vet can assess the health of the teeth and gums to see if any dental work is required before pain-free brushing is going to be achievable.
 Some smaller breeds like Yorkshire Terriers may find brushing distressing, as they have very tiny (often overcrowded) mouths!

 - Training - it is not always easy to convince your dog that tooth brushing is an essential activity.
 Introducing this activity slowly and gently when the dog is very young will yield best results - some dogs even look forward to brushing once they are used to it.
 They may particularly like it if you use one of the very tasty chicken flavoured enzymatic toothpastes on the market.
 With an adult dog, it can be more challenging to introduce.

 Why is it important to keep your dog's teeth clean?

 My Family Pet Vet Nicola Hartley takes a look at why it’s so important to keep your dog’s teeth nice and clean: